hertg/go-pciids/README.md

 and significantly improves performance.

-It has been found that this library parses at 2-3 times the speed while using roughly half the amount memory in comparison.
+It has been found that this library parses at 2-3 times the speed while using roughly half the amount memory in comparison to [jaypipes/pcidb](https://github.com/jaypipes/pcidb).

 <details>
 	<summary>Open Benchmark</summary>